top of page

 Small Animal Organs

-• Capture kidney, liver and lung in full 3D under 1 cm
+• Capture kidney, liver, placenta and lung in full 3D under 1 mm up to 20mm

 • Measure volume, surface area and branching networks